guild-st-isidore-TO/fabrica-virtualis/README.md

 #### ETAB

-Editoris Tabularum is GSI's upcoming document typesetting toolkit, which will build document layouts from diverse sources and file types.
+The Editoris Tabularum is a digital typesetting toolkit for creating documents like prayer booklets, mass and liturgical programs, parish announcements, etc.

 #### ARCA

-Architectus Calculonis is GSI's upcoming 2D/3D modelling toolkit, a parametric design tool for creating 2D designs and 3D models.
+The Architectus Calculonis is a parametric 3D modelling toolkit that creates 3D models through Python scripts.

 ## MODULE STRUCTURE